cite-architecture/cite_scala/README.md

 # cite_scala

-The `io.github.cite_architecture.cite` package is a library written in Scala for working with citable objects.
+The `edu.holycross.shot.cite` package is a library written in Scala for working with citable objects.

 ## Why ?